hpacheco/ses/labs/Lab2.md

 Even if less usual when it comes to existing tools, we can naturally combine automated testing with security analysis techniques such as taint analysis [^3].
 One such example is KLEE-taint, a (slightly outdated [^2]) fork of KLEE that dynamically propagates taint annotations alongside symbolic variables during symbolic execution.
 You can find more information in the [GitHub repository](https://github.com/feliam/klee-taint) and in the original [paper](https://cs.famaf.unc.edu.ar/~rcorin/kleecrypto/).

 [^2]: KLEE-taint appears to be a no longer supported extension to an older version of KLEE; the changes are minimal so, in principle, it would be easily portable to recent versions.
-More modern similar tools exist, e.g. [Jaint](https://tillschallau.de/wp-content/uploads/2021/05/jaint.pdf) for symbolic execution of Java programs; we could not however find its source code.
+More modern similar tools exist, e.g. [Jaint](https://tillschallau.de/wp-content/uploads/2021/05/jaint.pdf) for dynamic taint analysis and symbolic execution of Java programs; we could not however find its source code.

 [^3]: Symbolic execution can also be extended for testing that a program satisfies a general security property.
 [ENCoVer](http://www.cse.chalmers.se/~musard/files/encover.html) is an example of such an academic prototype, developed as an extension to Java Pathfinder.